luojun6/ccc/tech_stacks/xv6/xv6_notes.md

 There are two pages up at the very top of the virtual memory space.
 These are used during trap and exception processing.
 The **trampoline page** contans code, so it's executable.
 When an exception or interrupt occurs, we're going to be executing code in the **trampoline page**.

 The **trap frame** is readable and writeable, ii's where the regier will be srave, when a trap that is when an exception or an interrupt occurs, the register the entire state of this user process will be saved in the **trap frame**.

+Each virtual address space has its own **trap frame** page, they're all mapped to the same location, but they are different physical memory pages, so each process has its own **trap frame**.

+The **trampoline page** is shared by all of the processes, the exact same page of physical memory is mapped into this same spot in all of the virtual address pages.

+Again the kernel doesn't have a very sophisticated memory allocation system, it just has pages and they are kept in a free list and so all allocations are in units of one page of 4kB.

+However, we accommodate **HEAP**s for the user mode programs, so a user mode program is free to implement _`malloc()`_ with and allocate things on the **HEAP**.
+In fact it's free to implement whatever complex garbarge collection algorithm it wants to, but it just has thie **HEAP** memory that can be grown.

+### 2.8 Stack

+Main function which takes a counple of arguments _`argc`_ and _`argv`_, and these point to the arguments that are passed into the program when it begins executing.
+How does that happen?

+When an exact system call its _`main()`_, the kernel in the kernel will set up the virtual address space here, and among other things it will allocate a page for the **stack** and it push onto the stack the arguments.

+Then the kernel will allocate these arguments on the **stack** essentially pushing them onto the stack, and moving them into the registers.
+So the first instruction of the user program is executed, it will already find several things on the stack, it will find its the arguments on the stack.

+### RISC-V Virtual Address